Wijngaard Saalhof

 The ancient village of Wognum was formed around 900 and even used to have city rights for a short period of time.
 The history of the farm that was located where Wijngaard Saalhof now is, also goes back centuries.
 At the beginning of the 20th century, it was even already a fruit nursery where consumption grapes were grown.
 So the idea of a vineyard wasn't quite so crazy.

-Entrance of Dutch winery Wijngaard Saalhof
+Dutch winery Wijngaard Saalhof along the Oosteinderweg in Wognum

 From a painting business to winemaking in the Netherlands